realworldocaml/mdx/README.md

            fetch the latest archives of the vendored libraries

        update
-           update the git hash corresponding to the tracked branch/tag for each source dependency
+           update the commit hash corresponding to the tracked branch/tag for each source dependency

 COMMON OPTIONS